 Certain versions of the Toa were even packaged with mini CD-ROMs, which included videos, explanations of the lore and the Toa’s gear, Internet links, and advertisements for other LEGO products.
 Interestingly, Faber had proposed a very similar concept all the way back in his original pitch for buildable LEGO Technic figures, Cybots, in 1995.

 A project as big as Bionicle needed the advertising to match, and LEGO spared no expense.
 “We had a kind of triangle, where the marketing, the story, and the product had to move ahead together,” Farshtey explained.
 “None of those could be the spearhead.
-Each needed to support and inspire the other.”2 Commercials depicted scenes such as Kopaka stopping an avalanche that was hurtling towards him and Tahu surfing on lava, cementing Bionicle as the most awesome thing in existence.
+Each needed to support and inspire the other.”2 Commercials depicted scenes such as Kopaka stopping an avalanche with a gesture and Tahu surfing on lava, cementing the idea that Bionicle was the most awesome thing in existence.
 LEGO doubled down on selling Bionicle’s cool factor by giving it a presence at E3 2001 and a partnership with X-Games multi-gold medalist skateboarder Andy MacDonald.

 MacDonald even made appearances on multiple stops of the “Bionicle: Find the Power” tour in 2001, which featured six Toa-themed vans that traveled across North America (LEGO continued to do similar van tours to promote Bionicle in 2002 and 2003).